vishvAsa/AgamaH/AryaH/hinduism/branches/shAktaH/daxiNAmnAyaH/yoginIhRdayam/padoux-jeanty/3_encounter_in_the_Worship.md

 //129// The *siddhi* of he who enjoys \[them\] is lightness, made of the purifi cation of the breaths.
 Tripureśī, mistress of the \[ *śrī* \] *cakra* , must be worshipped with all the ritual services. //130//

-*pāśā ṅkuśadharā hyetā raktā raktāmbarāvṛtā ḥ * //129//
+*pāśāṅkuśadharā hyetā raktā raktāmbarāvṛtā ḥ * //129//

 *prāṇaśuddhimayīsiddhir laghimā bhoktur ātmana ḥ * /